 The best way to predict your future is to create it - Abraham Lincoln

 To be proactive is to take responsibility for your life.
-This habit is the foundation of all the other habits in the book “7 habits of highly effective people”.
+The Habit one be proactive is the foundation of all the other habits in the book “7 habits of highly effective people”.

 We spent some time scouring the internet to find some nuggets related to this particular habit.